 The program’s intent is to train the next-generation machine tool workforce, including future manufacturing engineers, machine tool designers, entrepreneurs, machinists, and others.

 - There is no cost to participate in this exciting opportunity, but registration is required.
-You must register by March 12 and complete the online component by April 16 to be eligible for the in-person component (starting in May with other sessions to follow).

 - All students who finish the online training will receive a certificate of completion, 0.6 continuing education units (CEUs) from Pellissippi State Community College, and a copy of Machining Dynamics: Frequency Response to Improved Productivity.